Mine dust lung diseases

 MDP: Mixed dust pneumoconiosis.

-Figure 2 – Cases of MDLD reported to RSHQ for all mining industries since 2014–15 by financial year and disease type (current as at 30 November 2024)
+Figure 5 - Workers diagnosed with MDLD reported to RSHQ for all mining industries since 2014 -15 by financial year and disease type (current as at 30 June 2025)

 Non-pneumoconiosis conditions include, but are not limited to, COPD, diffuse dust fibrosis, lung cancer and other undefined lung disease.
 Cases in this category may be re-classified over time as additional information is provided to RSHQ.

-Figure 3 – Cases of MDLD reported to RSHQ grouped by industry of mining experience, since 2014–15 (current as at 30 November 2024)
+Figure 6 - Total workers with MDLD reported to RSHQ for all mining, since 1984 (current as at 30 June 2025)

-Figure 4 – Cases of pneumoconiosis reported to RSHQ for all mining, since 1984 (current as at 30 November 2024)
+Figure 7 – Total workers with pneumoconiosis reported to RSHQ for all mining, since 1984 (current as at 30 June 2025)

 Mine dust can lead to a range of pathological changes in the lungs.
-In general terms, the resulting lung changes can be divided into two groups; those which are fibrotic or nodular (example CWP, mixed dust pneumoconiosis and silicosis), and those which are non-nodular (example COPD and lung cancer).
+In general terms, the resulting lung changes can be divided into two groups; those which are nodular (example CWP, mixed dust pneumoconiosis and silicosis) or fibrotic (fibrosis), and those which are non-nodular (example COPD and lung cancer).
 Due to being nodular in nature, CWP, mixed dust pneumoconiosis, and silicosis can be graded according to a scale of severity under the ILO classification.

 Estimated prevalence rates for coal mine dust lung disease